TryGhost/knex-migrator/README.md

 ### Shutdown during migrations
 If your process dies while migrations are running, knex-migrator won't be able to release the migration lock.
 To release to lock you can run `knex-migrator rollback`. **But** it's recommended to check your database first to see in which state it is.
-You can check the tables `migrations` and `migration_lock`.
+You can check the tables `migrations` and `migrations_lock`.
 The rollback will rollback any migrations which were executed on your current project version.

 ### Sqlite and Locks